IQSS/dataverse-client-javascript/docs/useCases.md

 The `datasetId` parameter can be a string, for persistent identifiers, or a number, for numeric identifiers.

 The `datasetVersionId` parameter can correspond to a numeric version identifier, as in the previous example, or a [DatasetNotNumberedVersion](../src/datasets/domain/models/DatasetNotNumberedVersion.ts) enum value.
-This parameter is optional and if it is not set, the default value is: `DatasetNotNumberedVersion.LATEST`.
+If not set, parameter the default value is `DatasetNotNumberedVersion.LATEST`.

 There is a third optional parameter called `includeDeaccessioned`, which indicates whether to consider deaccessioned versions or not in the dataset search.
-If not set, the default value is `false`.
+If not set, parameter the default value is `false`.